Home » Recipe Index » Asian Dessert Recipes – Easy Traditional & Modern Sweets » Mango Sago Dessert Recipe (Extra Creamy with Cream Cheese)

 Serving Suggestions

-Mango Sago is best enjoyed chilled, straight from the fridge.
-The refreshing, fruity flavor makes it the perfect ending to a heavy meal like soto ayam, mie goreng, or chicken rendang.
+Mango sago dessert is best enjoyed well chilled, straight from the fridge.
+Its light, fruity flavor makes it the perfect ending to a rich meal like soto ayam, mie goreng, or chicken rendang.

-Mango sago is a chilled Asian dessert made with fresh mango, sago pearls, and a creamy base.
-Some versions also include condensed milk, evaporated milk, or coconut milk, and it’s often topped with pomelo or jelly for extra texture.
+Mango sago dessert is a chilled Asian dessert made with fresh mango, chewy sago pearls, and a creamy base.
+It often includes milk, condensed milk, or evaporated milk, and may be topped with pomelo or jelly for extra texture.

 How do you keep sago pearls chewy?